- Naomi Stephens | Permaculture Designer

 The first step in using a kitchen compost bin is choosing the right one.
 There are many options available, from plastic to ceramic to stainless steel.
 Consider the size of your kitchen and how much waste you produce.

-For apartments, smaller options work well, while for larger households, a larger bin might be more suitable.
-Make sure your bin has a tight-fitting lid to control odor and keep pests out.
+Smaller options work well for apartments, while larger bins might be more suitable for larger households.
+Ensure your bin has a tight-fitting lid to control odor and keep pests out.

 Also, look for a bin with a handle or easy-to-lift lid for easy access.